Having A Sore Upper Back Normal From Squatting Heavy?

 After the pain goes away, try and reincorporate squats but with proper form and proper bar positioning this time.

-If you feel the pain in the surrounding musculature, it could be due to a muscular strain, but this is not very likely if you have somewhat correct sense of the proper form.
+If you feel the pain in the surrounding musculature, it could be due to a muscular strain, but this is not very likely if you have a somewhat correct sense of the proper form.

 If you feel the pain in the musculature area, it doesn’t go away within a couple of days, and the skin looks normal or just slightly red, then consult a physician.